 When a person develops a tolerance to Ambien, he or she will likely begin to take higher doses of the drug to experience the same effect.
-This is especially true for people who abuse this drug for recreational purposes.
+This is especially true for people who use this drug for recreational purposes.
 The more Ambien a person takes, the more likely an individual will become dependent on the medication.

 Ambien dependence is when someone needs the drug to feel normal or function properly.
 A person who is dependent on Ambien will likely experience withdrawal symptoms when the drug is stopped or the dose is lowered.